SAKryukov/javascript-playground/article/article.md

 After the user HTML to the host Web page, it is loaded and calls `JavaScriptPlaygroundAPI.onLoad`.
 If the content of `sessionStorage` is found by the key `APIDataKey` and evaluates to `true`, and the script text is not empty, `JavaScriptPlaygroundAPI.onLoad` calls the `handler` supplied by the host JavaScript Playground application.
 Depending on the options passed via JSON content, the host changes the page title, populates the `editor` element, optionally switched to the strict or non-strict mode, and optionally executes the user script code.

-SA???
-The method `reload` is needed when the user changes the state of the "Strict Mode" control on the host Web page.

 To find out the detail of the implementation of the host Web page behavior, please the fragments of the code by `JavaScriptPlaygroundAPI.` in "index.js".

 ### Limitations